 Anyone can get online from almost anywhere at almost anytime.
 If a homeless person does not have a laptop or phone capable of getting online, they can take advantage of computer rooms provided by public libraries or colleges and universities.
 Thankfully, even some shelters, non-profits and coffee shops have computers accessible free of charge.
 If a homeless person does have a laptop or phone capable of getting online, they can use WiFi services made available for free at numerous public locations such as McDonald’s and other fast-food restaurants; coffee shops such as Starbucks and Peet’s Coffee & Tea, public libraries, FedEx Office locations, Panera Bread Bakery, or befriend a local resident and use their public WiFi connection.
 This is only a small example!

 Who started the #NoBoxBlogs Project?

-Allow me to introduce myself – my name is JL Faverio (aka Mooch Doingithomeless), and I am the Founder & Lead Developer of Inspired Design & Development; a Bay Area Website Design company.
+Allow me to introduce myself – my name is JL Faverio and I run a small business called Bay Area Website Designer.
 Since 1996, I’ve been heading projects such as designing and developing websites, custom graphic design work such as logos and print media for small businesses, non-profits, authors, sports teams and more.
 I also give free lifetime support to all clients no matter their project because I appreciate them allowing me to turn my passion into my profession.
 Without my clients, I would not own a business, and I would not be capable of heading the #NoBoxBlogs Project.